harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

-***Note:** On Windows, use host machine's [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) IP for DATABASE_HOST and copy value of DB_HOST_PORT to DATABASE_PORT.
+***Note:** On Windows, use host machine's [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) IP for DATABASE_HOST and copy value of DB_CONTAINER_HOST_PORT to DATABASE_PORT.
 These changes will allow using Docker LAMP for code testing, also allows using host machine's PHP and PhpStorm Build-in Preview without any configuration problems.*

 #### Add any necessary SQL dumps to the db_dumps folder, they will be imported during the building stage of db container.